London, Ontario: Civic initiatives

 The Dominion Public Building is an Art Deco office building located on Richmond Street in London.

 The City of London initiatives in Old East London are helping to create a renewed sense of vigour in the East London Business District.
 Specific initiatives include the creation of the Old East Heritage Conservation District under Part V of the Ontario Heritage Act, special Building Code policies and Facade Restoration Programs.

 London is home to heritage properties representing a variety of architectural styles, including Queen Anne, Art Deco, Modern, and Brutalist.

 Londoners have become protective of the trees in the city, protesting "unnecessary" removal of trees.
 The City Council and tourist industry have created projects to replant trees throughout the city.
 As well, they have begun to erect metal trees of various colours in the downtown area, causing some controversy.

+Following the COVID-19 pandemic, London's downtown experienced high office vacancy rates.
+Simultaneously seeking to tackle its housing crisis, council implemented an office-to-residential building conversion program.

+In 2026, the city established the 'Order of London,' a recognition established during London's bicentennial celebrations.